 16.1 Billing

-BPA shall bill «Customer Name» monthly for all products and services provided during the preceding month(s).
+BPA shall electronically bill «Customer Name» monthly for all products and services provided during the preceding month(s).
+Electronic transmittal shall be made through the BPA Customer Portal or as otherwise agreed to by the Parties.
+However, if electronic transmittal of the bill is not possible, then BPA shall mail a physical copy of the bill to the individual(s) identified Exhibit I or as otherwise agreed to by the Parties.
 BPA may send «Customer Name» an estimated bill followed by a final bill.
-The Issue Date is the date BPA electronically sends the bill to «Customer Name».
-If electronic transmittal of the entire bill is not practical, then BPA shall transmit a summary electronically, and send the entire bill by United States mail.
+The Issue Date is the date BPA sends the bill to «Customer Name».

 16.2 Payment